Introduction#

 module load podman

-podman pull _required_image_
+podman pull <REQUIRED_IMAGE>

-The command podman pull image_name would get Podman images from a container registry.
 Images can also be built from other images, or from containerfiles (e.g. Dockerfiles) using the command podman build Containerfile.
 A containerfile is a text “recipe” that specifies the base image and commands to be run on it.
-Podman’s recipes are compatible with Dockerfiles.
+Podman’s recipes are compatible with Docker’s Dockerfiles.
+Below is an example of building a container from a source tree of a package called Chemprop.
+The Dockerfile is provided by the authors.

 # list images